roipoussiere/Zazouck/README.md

 ## Description
 ZAZOUCK generatOr - Zazouck is an AmaZing Opensource Construction Kit

+![Zazouck](./pictures/Zazouck-1_wide.png "Zazouck")

+### Differences between Zazouck and Zazoucko
+On the picture hereabove, this is Zazouck, the construction kit.
+Zazoucko is a program which generates zazouck kits from a 3D model.
+You can use Zazouck without Zazoucko by using [the Openscad file](scad/corner.scad) or simply going on the  [Thingiverse page](http://www.thingiverse.com/thing:179597).

 This program generates stl files to build a wonderful construction, from a 3D model.

-![Zazouck](./pictures/Zazouck-1_wide.png "Zazouck")

-This project is licenced under GNU GPLv3 see COPYING.txt for details.

 ##Installation instuctions